EthanPerello/npc-forge/docs/security.md

 ### Data Privacy

-1. **No Server-Side Storage**
+1. **Local-Only Storage**
-   - Generated characters are not stored on the server
+   - Generated characters are stored locally using IndexedDB
-   - No database is used for character data
+   - No character data is transmitted to or stored on servers
-   - Users must download their characters as JSON to save them
+   - Users have complete control over their character data

-2. **Local Storage Usage**
-   - Only usage tracking information is stored in localStorage
-   - No personal data is collected or stored
-   - Data is periodically reset (monthly for usage counts)

-3. **No Account System**
+2. **No User Tracking**
    - No user accounts or authentication required
    - No collection of personal information
    - No tracking or analytics beyond basic usage counts
+   - Usage statistics stored locally only

+3. **Data Portability**
+   - Users can export characters as JSON
+   - Complete data ownership and portability
+   - No vendor lock-in for character data

 ### Frontend Security